soerinegerlich/high_arctic_arthropod_phenology_manuscript/README.md

 - Environmental predictors: Temperature and snowmelt observations for Zackenberg were also provided by the Greenland Ecosystem Monitoring Programme.
 Data available at: https://data.g-e-m.dk/ The raw data downloaded from the database is included in this repository (downloaded 13.
 January 2022) along with a formatted version including all estimated temperature and timing of snowmelt estimates.

 ### Code
-All code provided for data preparation and analysis is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-In accordance with the license the code is available to be shared and adapted, but requires attribution to the authors, e.g. through citation of the above manuscript, and indications where changes were made.
+All code provided for data preparation and analysis is licensed under a MIT License.
+In accordance with the license the code is available to be shared and adapted, but we would appreciate attribution to the authors, e.g. through citation of the above manuscript, and indications where changes were made.
 Although not mandatory, we additionally suggest that code users contact and collaborate with contributors should the code form a substantial proportion of a particular publication or analysis.

 # Data preparation and clean up
 The data preparation, cleaning and assembly scripts can be found here: